4 Best Methods How To Extract CBD Oil From Hemp?

-- Cheap and requires a minimum amount of equipment
+- It is cheap and requires a minimum amount of equipment\

 - Cannabinoids are extracted in high concentration

-- Requires highly flammable substances, therefore it's a dangerous method.
+- This method requires highly flammable substances, therefore it's a dangerous method

 - It can cause fire, injuries, and even death

-- Some amounts of toxic chemicals will inevitably stay in the final product which can be very harmful
+- Some amounts of toxic chemicals will inevitably stay in the CBD extract which can be very harmful

 - Higher temperatures risk destroying some important compounds of the plant

-There is no simple answer to the question of which extraction method is the best.
-It depends on whether you want to produce small or big amounts, and how much money you can invest.
+There is no straightforward answer to this question.
+First and foremost, it depends on whether you want to produce small or big amounts, and how much money you can invest.

-Oil carrier extraction is definitely safest for home production, but it also gives the weakest CBD product.
+Oil carrier extraction is definitely the safest for home production, but it also gives the weakest CBD